splunk/addonfactory-ucc-generator/docs/quickstart.md

-# Quickstart
+# Quickstart guide

 ## Prerequisites

-You need to have Python 3.7+ and Git available in your machine to be able to use the `ucc-gen` command.
+You need Python 3.7+ <!---or later---> and Git available in your machine to be able to use the `ucc-gen` command. <!--- is Git sth that you have on your machine or you need a Git client?>

 > Git is used to generate the add-on version from Git tags.
 Alternatively, you can use the `--ta-version` parameter.

 To be able to create an add-on using the UCC framework, you need to have at least:

 * a `globalConfig` file (in `JSON` or `YAML` format, `JSON` is mostly used).